ropensci/sasquatch/README.md

 `sasquatch` may be beneficial to you if you…

-- Rely on remote SAS client
+- Rely on a remote SAS client
 - Desire interactive SAS functionality while developing
 - Require remote SAS file management
 - Would like to be able to easily send data back and forth between SAS